"What was this place, anyway?"

 The restoration projects

-building a shelter for one of the turbines that powered Beckley Furnace.
+completed a shelter for one of the turbines that powered Beckley Furnace.

+We'll be dedicating it this summer.
 News about the projects is on our Facebook Page:

 Beckley Furnace, seen from the